lestrrat-go/backoff/README.md

 ## I'm getting "package github.com/lestrrat-go/backoff/v2: no Go files in /go/src/github.com/lestrrat-go/backoff/v2"

 You are using Go in GOPATH mode, which was the way before [Go Modules](https://blog.golang.org/using-go-modules) were introduced in Go 1.11 (Aug 2018).
-GOPATH has slowly been phased out, and in Go 1.14 onwards, Go Modules pretty much Just Works.
+GOPATH has slowly been phased out, and in Go 1.14 onwards, Go Modules pretty much Just Work.
 Go 1.16 introduced more visible changes that forces users to be aware of the existance of go.mod files.

 The short answer when you you get the above error is: **Migrate to using Go Modules**.